lightning-signer/validating-lightning-signer/docs/policy-controls.md

   revoked by peer disclosing secret.
 This includes both checking that the secret matches the commitment point and that the secrets are consistent with the compact secret storage scheme in BOLT-3. <br>
-  `policy-commitment-previous-revoked`
+  `policy-commitment-previous-revoked` <br>
+  ACTION: implement storage

-* No breach - if signing a local commitment transaction, we must not have revoked it <br>
+* No breach - if signing a local commitment or HTLC transaction, we must not have revoked it <br>
-  `policy-commitment-holder-not-revoked`
+  `policy-commitment-holder-not-revoked` <br>
+  ACTION: phase 1 HTLC signing does not check.
+This is not a security problem because the antecedent commitment can't get into the blockchain, but should we check anyway?

 * Retries - any retries of this operation must have same data <br>
-  `policy-commitment-retry-same`
+  `policy-commitment-retry-same` <br>
+  ACTION: remove.
+Revocation revokes all commitments with the same revocation key.

 * Anchors:
   - If neither `option_anchor_outputs` or `option_anchors_zero_fee_htlc`